Art Court Frontier #11

 Photo ©︎ Nobutada Omote

-Photos always tell stories about the past.
+Photographs always tell stories of the past.

-I intended to represent time in mass.
+My intention was to represent time as a mass.

 Gallery view of Art Court Frontier #11, Art court Gallery, Osaka, Japan, 5th July - 3th August 2013